Psychotic Disorders (cont.)

 - Find a local Psychiatrist in your town

 In order to determine whether the diagnosis of a psychotic disorder is warranted, the health care professional has to first consider if a medical illness may be the cause of the behavioral changes.
-If a medical cause is identified or the psychosis is found to be the result of exposure to a medication or drug, the sufferer is assessed as having psychotic disorder due to a medical condition or psychotic disorder due to toxin exposure or withdrawal, respectively.
+If a medical disease is identified or the psychosis is found to be the result of exposure to a medication or drug, the sufferer is assessed as having psychotic disorder due to a medical condition or psychotic disorder due to toxin exposure or withdrawal, respectively.
 On the other hand, if a medical cause and toxin exposure have been looked for and not found, a psychotic illness such as schizophrenia could be considered.
-The diagnosis will best be made by a licensed mental health professional (like a psychiatrist) who can evaluate the patient and carefully sort through the diagnostic criteria for a variety of mental illnesses that might look alike at the initial examination, like schizotypal or schizoid personality disorder, severe depression, or the manic phase of bipolar disorder.
+The diagnosis will best be made by a licensed mental-health professional (like a psychiatrist or clinical psychologist), who can evaluate the patient and carefully sort through the diagnostic criteria for a variety of mental illnesses that might look alike at the initial examination, like schizotypal or schizoid personality disorder or a mood disorder with psychotic features like severe depression, or the mania phase of bipolar disorder.
+Other health care professionals who may treat psychotic disorders may include licensed social workers, psychiatric nurses and nurse practitioners, mental health physician assistants, and sometimes non-psychiatric physicians.

-- The physician will examine someone in whom psychosis is suspected either in an office, in an emergency department, or a hospital.
-The physician's role is to ensure that the psychosis sufferer doesn't have any medical problems, including active drug use, since these conditions can mimic the symptoms of a psychotic disorder.
-The doctor takes the patient's history and performs a physical examination.
+- The physician will examine someone in whom psychosis is suspected either in an office (for example, a primary-care doctor or neurologist), in an emergency department (by an emergency-room physician), or a hospital.
+The physician's role is to ensure that the psychosis sufferer doesn't have any medical (referred to as organic) problems, including active drug use, since these conditions can mimic the symptoms of a psychotic disorder.
+The medical doctor takes the patient's history and performs a physical examination.
 Laboratory and other tests, sometimes including a computerized tomography (CT) scan of the brain, are performed.
-Physical findings can relate to the symptoms associated with psychosis or to the medications the person may be taking.
+Physical findings can relate to the symptoms associated with psychosis or to the drugs or other substances the person may be taking.

 - People with a psychotic disorder can exhibit signs of mild confusion or clumsiness.

-Family members or friends of the person with psychosis can help by giving the doctor a detailed history and information about the patient, including recent life stressors, behavioral changes, previous level of social functioning, history of mental illness in the family, past medical and psychiatric problems, medications, and allergies (to foods and medications), as well as the person's previous physicians and psychiatrists.
-A history of hospitalizations is also helpful so that old records at these facilities might be obtained and reviewed.
+Family members or friends of the person with psychosis can help by giving the doctor a detailed history and information about the patient, including recent life stressors, behavioral changes, previous level of social functioning, history of mental illness in the family, past medical and psychiatric problems, drugs, and allergies (to foods and medications), as well as the person's previous psychiatrists and other physicians.
+A history of hospitalizations is also helpful so that prior records at these facilities might be obtained and reviewed.

-The diagnosis of another psychotic disorder may be distinguished from schizophrenia based on the duration of symptoms (as with brief psychotic disorder), the specific kind of psychotic symptoms that occur with delusional disorder, the type of nonpsychotic symptoms that occur with it as with schizoaffective disorder, or what causes it, as with substance-induced psychotic disorder and psychosis due to a medical condition.
-The diagnosis of psychotic disorder, not otherwise specified (NOS) is reserved for those individuals who have some psychotic symptoms but do not qualify for a specific psychotic diagnosis.
-Women who recently had a baby (are in the postpartum state) may uncommonly develop postpartum psychosis.
-Also, mood disorders like major depressive disorder and bipolar disorder can become severe enough to result in psychosis symptoms, also called psychotic features.
+The diagnosis of another psychotic illness may be distinguished from schizophrenia based on the duration of symptoms (as with brief psychotic disorder), the specific kind of psychotic symptoms that occur with delusional disorder, the type of nonpsychotic symptoms that occur with it as with schizoaffective disorder, or what causes it, as with substance/drug-induced psychotic disorder and psychosis due to a medical condition.
+The diagnosis of other specified schizophrenia spectrum and other psychotic disorder is reserved for those individuals who have some psychotic symptoms but do not qualify for a specific psychotic diagnosis.
+Women who recently had a baby (are in the postpartum state) who develop psychotic symptoms may be diagnosed with postpartum psychosis.
+Also, a neurosis like major depressive disorder or bipolar disorder can become severe enough to result in psychosis symptoms, also called psychotic features.

 Get tips on therapy and treatment.